Van Life // Preparing Your Vehicle For The Road

 Get a grease job, on your undercarriage and spray some Lithium grease (the best stuff) on your door hinges

-Check you battery and… last but certainly not least, your brakes (this includes hoses as well as drums, shoes, discs and pads).
+Check your battery and… last but certainly not least, your brakes (this includes hoses as well as drums, shoes, discs, and pads).

 There is probably a lot more but you know your car best – Just check everything!

-If you don’t have time or the means to do this yourself, drop your vehicle in to a mechanics before you go but give it a once over yourself- Just to make sure!
+If you don’t have time or the means to do this yourself, drop your vehicle into a mechanic before you go but give it a once over yourself- Just to make sure!

 Portable Jump Start Kit

-Chances are you wont need it, but it certainly gives us peace of mind to know that even if our battery fails or a light is left on, we can still recover ourselves anywhere and everywhere without calling for help.
+Chances are you won’t need it, but it certainly gives us peace of mind to know that even if our battery fails or the light is left on, we can still recover ourselves anywhere and everywhere without calling for help.

 Compact Tow Strap

-We’re not trying to be pessimistic here, you’ll probably have trouble free motoring, but when you use you vehicle more, it gets more wear.
+We’re not trying to be pessimistic here, you’ll probably have trouble-free motoring, but when you use your vehicle more, it gets more wear.
 You need to be prepared for what you are intending to do!